dgabriel123/TW-samples/mindfulness.md

 1. Stand upright.
 You may hold your hands clasped in front of you if you find this comfortable.
 2. Begin walking slowly and deliberately.
 Focus on the movement of your legs and feet.
 3. Bring your attention to your breath as well.
-Gradually, shift from chest breathing to `belly breathing`.
+Gradually, shift from chest breathing to `belly breathing` as you continue to focus on your steps.
 4. Continue for 10-15 minutes.
-If your focus shifts away from your walking (and it will), gently return your attention to your steps.
+If your focus shifts away from your walking (and it will), gently return your attention to your walking.

 ## FAQ